Have you ever tasted perfectly smoked ribs that practically melt off the bone or a brisket so tender it barely holds together?

 - Fat Rendering: Slowly melts fat within the meat, keeping it moist and adding richness.

-When you maintain that sweet spot of low heat allows all of these reactions to happen gradually, without burning the outside before the inside is ready.
+When you maintain that sweet spot of low heat, it allows all of these reactions to happen gradually, without burning the outside before the inside is ready.

 Why “Low and Slow” Builds Better Bark